alinaaaHLT/ssi-bot/README.md

 1. Format and output the training data into a text file
 1. Finetune the GPT-2 model on a GPU (Google Collaboratory or locally)
 1. Setup a server (or 24/7 computer) to run the reddit bot on
-1. Install/unzip the model in `models/` directory
+1. Upload the model to Hugging Face (see [https://huggingface.co/docs/transformers/model_sharing](https://huggingface.co/docs/transformers/model_sharing) for a guide but note that after creating the model using the web interface you can also use git to upload files)
 1. Create your reddit bot on reddit and enable the API acccess
 1. Setup the config files
 1. Run the bot!